 Marty Zigman

-Holding all three official certifications, Marty is regarded as the top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. He is a former Deloitte & Touche CPA and has held CTO roles.
-For over 30 years, Marty has produced leadership in ERP, CRM and eCommerce business systems.
-Contact Marty to set up a conversation.
+Holding three official certifications, Marty is widely recognized as a top NetSuite expert and leads a team of senior professionals at Prolecto Resources, Inc. A former Deloitte & Touche CPA and technology executive with CTO roles, he brings over 35 years of leadership in ERP, CRM, and eCommerce business systems.
+Contact Marty to engage directly.

-4 thoughts on “Learn how to Automatically add an Attachment to a NetSuite Message Object
+5 thoughts on “Learn how to Automatically add an Attachment to a NetSuite Message Object

-how can I attach a file in the file sublist of any transaction in 2.0.
+1. how can I attach a file in the file sublist of any transaction in 2.0.
 I have tried the below code but its giving error as :”SSS_INVALID_SUBLIST_OPERATION”,”message”:”You have attempted an invalid sublist or line item operation.
 You are either trying to access a field on a non-existent line or you are trying to add or remove lines from a static sublist.

 Code: